moneymanagerex/moneymanagerex.bak/mmex/setup/linux/debian/readme.txt

 #       32bit:= Architecture: i386
 #       64bit:= Architecture: amd64
 #
-# To build the amd64 (64 bit version), set varianle below to x64
+# To build the amd64 (64 bit version), set varianle in build.sh file to x64
 #
 ARCHITECTURE="x86"

-# The corresponding version of mmex must be specified below
+# The corresponding version of mmex must be specified:
 MMEX_VERSION="0.9.8.0"

-cd ../../../
-./configure --prefix=$HOME/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr
-make install

-mkdir ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/DEBIAN
-cp setup/linux/debian/control.$ARCHITECTURE ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/DEBIAN/control
-cp setup/linux/debian/debian-binary  ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/DEBIAN/

-mkdir -p ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/applications
-cp resources/mmex.desktop ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/applications/

-mkdir -p ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/icons/hicolor/scalable/apps
-cp graphics/mmex.svg ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/icons/hicolor/scalable/apps/

-mkdir -p ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/man/man1
-cp doc/mmex.1.gz ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/man/man1/

-rm ~/build/mmex-$MMEX_VERSION-$ARCHITECTURE/usr/share/mmex/po/*.po

-cd ~/build

-strip mmex-$MMEX_VERSION-$ARCHITECTURE/usr/bin/mmex
-fakeroot dpkg-deb -b mmex-$MMEX_VERSION-$ARCHITECTURE
+#Then start ./build.sh file

+#Check ~/build/mmex-xXX.deb file
-lintian mmex.deb
+lintian mmex-xXX.deb
 # check errorrs against other lintian deb

 # install the package (Have you backed up your databases?)
 #dpkg -i mmex.deb

+#Then run it
 #mmex&